moq-wg/moq-transport/draft-ietf-moq-transport.md

 Each version-specific parameter definition indicates the message types in which it can appear.
 If it appears in some other type of message, it MUST be ignored.
-Note that since SETUP parameters use a separate namespace, it is impossible for these parameters to appear in SETUP messages.
+Note that since Setup parameters use a separate namespace, it is impossible for these parameters to appear in Setup messages.

 #### AUTHORIZATION INFO Parameter {#authorization-info}